8.7.20

 I mixed the Prussian Blue with Cobalt Blue to get a dark value.

-I wanted to enhance the vertical lines of the cardboard and added mixed yellow highlights in stripes.
+I wanted to enhance the vertical lines of the cardboard, so I added mixed yellow highlights in stripes.

 STEP #5: Adding reflective light values on bull's shiny surface.